 Once done, dawdle on Ponte Vecchio, a medieval stone bridge over the Arno River known for its arches and shops selling jewelry and souvenirs.

-Finally, earmark a few hours for the Mercato Centrale.
+Finally, earmark a few hours for the Mercato Centrale, a must-visit even if you only have one day in Florence.
 It has both an outdoor section (with things like leather goods, pottery and souvenirs) and an indoor, two-level food market with everything from handmade Mozzarella di Bufala to truffle beer.

 Pisa’s iconic, 14th-century leaning tower is its most famous landmark, and spending time in and around its complex — including the Cathedral and Baptistery — is well worth it.
 (Note: Climbing the tower will cost you around €18, but the 360-views of the city are pretty spectacular — and hey, you’ll have walked where Galileo once did).